signalogic/SigSRF_SDK/mediaTest_readme.md

 :
 ```

-... and the corresponding output SID and SID comfort noise packets:
+... and corresponding outgoing SID and SID comfort noise packets:

 ```CoffeeScript